-There’s lots of reasons to refinance.
-If you’ve been looking into whether you should refinance your home, here’s a few to get you started.
+There are lots of reasons to refinance.
+If you’ve been looking into whether you should refinance your home, here’s a few to get you started:

 - You may get a better rate and reduce repayments.

 - You’re paying too much in fees and have found a better option.